Bhashinee/service-composition/README.md

 ```

 - You can verify that the Docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker images ``.
-- Also the Kubernetes artifacts related our service, will be generated under `` ./target/travel_agency/kubernetes``.
+- Also the Kubernetes artifacts related to our service are generated under `` ./target/travel_agency/kubernetes``.
 - Now you can create the Kubernetes deployment using:

 ```bash